mishra2019/XT-Coding-Assignment/README.md

 I have use Css and React for building this project.
+You have to first install Node.js in your system for npm packages.

 First I created an react app by using the command :